telerik/kendo-react/docs/knowledge-base/tabstrip-scrollbar-for-tabs.md

 Following is an example with two TabStrips.
 The first one introduces scrollbar for the tabs and the content and the second one is with scrollbar only for the tabs.

 {% meta id height:500 %}
+{% embed_file layout/tabstrip-scrollbar-for-tabs/app.jsx preview %}
-{% embed_file layout/tabstrip-scrollbar-for-tabs/main.jsx preview %}
+{% embed_file layout/tabstrip-scrollbar-for-tabs/main.jsx %}
 {% embed_file layout/tabstrip-scrollbar-for-tabs/styles.css %}
 {% endmeta %}